razgarabedi/imagedropify/README.md

         3.  **Incorrect Nginx `alias` Path**:
             *   Ensure the `alias /var/www/imagedrop/public/uploads/;` path in your Nginx config is exactly correct and points to the directory *containing* the `users` subdirectory.
 The trailing slash on the alias path is important.
         4.  **Nginx Caching Directives**: The directives `open_file_cache off;`, `sendfile off;`, and `add_header Cache-Control "no-cache, ...";` in the `/uploads/` block are designed to prevent Nginx from caching these files.
 Ensure they are present and correctly configured.
+        5.  **Nginx Location Block Specificity**: If you have other location blocks that might inadvertently match `/uploads/...` requests before the intended one, this could be an issue.
+The provided config tries to make the `/uploads/` block specific, but review your full Nginx config.
     *   **Check Nginx Logs (at the moment of failure for `next/image`)**:
         *   `tail -f /var/log/nginx/imagedrop.error.log`
         *   `tail -f /var/log/nginx/imagedrop.access.log`